Waitlists for 3-K, pre-K, and kindergarten admissions are closed. Middle and high school waitlists are closed.

 - If your child gets a waitlist offer, accept and pre-register for that offer by the deadline provided.

-- Use the Pre-Registration Checklist at the bottom of this page to learn what documentation you'll need to pre-register for any offer.
+- Use the checklist at the bottom of the 3-K, Pre-K, or Kindergarten page to learn what documentation you'll need to pre-register for any offer.

 Middle and High School Waitlists